 - After removing the tri tip from the cast iron skillet, carefully add the peppercorns to slightly toast them.

 - Then deglaze the pan with red wine.
-Add the butter to melt and gently whisk in the wine along with rosemary.
+Add the butter to melt along with the rosemary.
 Add the cream.

 - Salt and pepper to taste as you slowly simmer over medium heat.
 Cook until flavorful and it thickens slightly.
 Pour sauce into a small bowl to serve.

 Originally Published on February 23, 2022.
 Revised and Republished January 25, 2024.